-The next 31 hours, I would experience the Bergen Railway, Biking the Flåmsdalen Valley, join a Fjord Cruise on the Aurlandsfjord and Nærøyfjord, hike along the Nærøyfjord and before taking the Flåm Railway from Flåm to Myrdal.
+The next 31 hours, I experienced the Bergen Railway, Biking the Flåmsdalen Valley, joined a Fjord Cruise on the Aurlandsfjord and Nærøyfjord, hiked along the Nærøyfjord and the Flåm Railway from Flåm and back to Myrdal.

 The Bergen Railway to Myrdal